NYSCP Missing From Home and Care - North Yorkshire

 Good Practice in carrying out a Return To Home Interview with a child

-A return to home interview is an in-depth conversation with a child who has gone missing from home and where appropriate involving members of their family.
-In North Yorkshire, a return to home interview is led by an independent trained professional from North Yorkshire Council’s Children & Families Service.
+A return-to-home interview is an in-depth conversation with a child who has gone missing from home and where appropriate involves members of their family.
+In North Yorkshire, a return-to-home interview is led by an independently trained professional from North Yorkshire Council’s Children & Families Service.

 A Return To Home Interview can: